sarahannblackledge/SE_segmentation/README.md

 # SE_segmentation
-Fully automated stacked-ellipse segmentation of uterocervix on CBCT
+Fully automated stacked-ellipse segmentation of uterocervix on CBCT.
+STEP 1: Segmentation of uterus on sagittal plane.
+Only interested in central-most sagittal slices